Customer Support:01367 899553 email@example.com

 Cross-sensitivity refers to the response of a sensor to a gas other than the target gas (also called an interference gas).

-The breathing zone refers to the area 4-6 feet from the floor, where most human breathing takes places.
+The breathing zone refers to the area 4-6 feet from the floor, where most human breathing takes place.
 This is a good default location for sensors.

 This depends on the density of the gas relative to air.
 Heavier than air gases should be detected 6 inches from the floor, lighter than air gas sensors should be placed on or near the ceiling and gases which have a density close to that of air should have sensors installed in the “breathing zone” 4-6 feet from the floor.
 Consider accessibility for calibration when locating sensors.